yedpodtrzitko/godot-docs/classes/class_vehiclewheel3d.rst

 **Inherits:** :ref:`Node3D<class_Node3D>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Physics object that simulates the behavior of a wheel.
+A 3D physics body for a :ref:`VehicleBody3D<class_VehicleBody3D>` that simulates the behavior of a wheel.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-This node needs to be used as a child node of :ref:`VehicleBody3D<class_VehicleBody3D>` and simulates the behavior of one of its wheels.
+A node used as a child of a :ref:`VehicleBody3D<class_VehicleBody3D>` parent to simulate the behavior of one of its wheels.
 This node also acts as a collider to detect if the wheel is touching a surface.

 \ **Note:** This class has known issues and isn't designed to provide realistic 3D vehicle physics.
-If you want advanced vehicle physics, you will probably have to write your own physics integration using another :ref:`PhysicsBody3D<class_PhysicsBody3D>` class.
+If you want advanced vehicle physics, you may need to write your own physics integration using another :ref:`PhysicsBody3D<class_PhysicsBody3D>` class.

 .. rst-class:: classref-introduction-group